 “My work and thinking in landscape architecture, geography, and anthropology is informed by field experiences and learnings from around the world, particularly from interactions with Indigenous experts and non-Indigenous knowledge holders, whose livelihoods and identity depend on the land and the sea”

 I am an award-winning landscape architect, geographer and anthropologist with an interest in Indigenous environments.
 In 2019, I received an Endeavour Executive Leadership Award from the Australian Government.
 This Fellowship enabled me to conduct four months of dedicated leadership development on place-making at the University of Virginia’s School of Architecture’s Center for Cultural Landscapes.
 I am currently Adjunct Associate Professor (Research) in Australian Indigenous Archaeology at Monash University’s Indigenous Studies Centre.
 And since 2011, I’ve been a Research Associate at the Smithsonian Institution’s National Museum of Natural History.
 I undertake consultancies, design, cultural mapping, and oral history projects with Indigenous communities and organisation in Australia, Fiji and Arctic Canada.
-My forthcoming book, with Kenneth Pratt, is titled Language, Memory and Landscape: Indigenous Responses to a Changing North (Fall 2020, University of Athabasca Press).
-Please click on the images below to see the range of activities I have been working on as a scholar, teacher, designer and consultant over the past 20 years.
+My forthcoming book, with Kenneth Pratt, is titled Memory and Landscape: Indigenous Responses to a Changing North (Fall 2020, University of Athabasca Press).
+Please click on the images below to see the range of activities I’ve been working on as a scholar, educator, designer and consultant over the past 20 years.
 I’ve held academic and leadership positions in Australia, Canada, and the USA.
 I go into more detail about my background and influences here.

 I acknowledge the Indigenous owners of the land upon which I live and work, and pay my respect to their Elders, past, present and emerging.